threls/filament-page-builder-plugin/README.md

 ## Requirements

-- PHP 8.4 or higher
+- PHP 8.2 or higher (including PHP 8.4)
-- Laravel 12.0 or higher
+- Laravel 10.0 or higher
 - Filament 3.2 or higher
+- Spatie Laravel Query Builder 6.3 or higher (for API functionality)

 ## Testing